fhiso/legacy-format/data-model.md

 ### DESC   {#DESC}

-Pertaining to offspring of an individual.
+Descendants: pertaining to offspring of an individual.

 See also `[ANCE]`